-In this new Real Talk Friday episode, Ted Ryce will share his experience with panic attacks.
+In this new Ted Talk episode, Ted Ryce will share his experience with panic attacks.
 He will also reveal why we usually crack under pressure, what we can do to prevent that, and how stepping out of our comfort zone can be helpful.

 So, if you struggle with stress, anxiety, or depression, and are looking for some proven strategies to develop emotional resilience, listen to this episode now.

 - Ted’s experience with panic attacks and how he managed to overcome anxiety